hibiyasleep/kagerou/README.md

 Modern, Material Design, easily configurable, cloud-hosted and always up-to-date.

+## Warning

+### EnmityOverlay may conflict with OverlayPlugin

+There's no way to fix, since I don't have much knowledge for plugins.

+### **OverlayPlugin 0.3.3.11** Required!!!

+If you are using older version, settings WILL NOT saved!

+If there's 2 buttons: you are on legacy.
+Get [Latest](https://github.com/hibiyasleep/OverlayPlugin/releases/tag/0.3.3.11) here.
+   There should be 3 buttons, named like this: `Copy`, `Open DevTools`, `Reload`.
+See screenshots below.

+---

 ## Usage

 ### Quick setup

-No download needed, please first read `Warning` below.
+No download needed, please first read `Warning` above.
 Use this as overlay URL:

 > `https://hibiyasleep.github.io/kagerou/overlay`